SmogDr/edar_coursebook/docs/08-functional_p.md

 same task, albeit in a longer (and harder to follow) version.

-The pipe operator `%>%` is an ally in this endeavor because it allows you to pass an object through series of functions onto a vector (or data frame) in serial order.
+The pipe operator `%>%` is an ally in this endeavor because it allows you to pass an object (like a vector or data frame) through series of functions in serial order.
 The pipe function is also easier to follow (with your mind) because it allows you to interpret the code as if you were reading instructions in a "how-to" manual:
 *"take this object, then do this, then do this, then do that"*.
 Without the `%>%`